katsunori-waragai/jetson-llm-docker/egohos-docker/README.md

 testimages/pred_twohands
 testimages/pred_twohands_vis

-## 動画での推論
+## Reasoning with videos
-- 動画はmp4のファイル形式をサポートしている。
+- Video supports mp4 file format.
-  - webmなどのファイルは事前にmp4に変換しておく。
+  - Files such as webm should be converted to mp4 in advance.